 You must start a Fusion 360 account.

-- Open Fusion 360.
+- Open Autodesk Fusion 360.
 You will be prompted to start an account.

-- On another computer?
+- On a non-school computer?
 You can download Autodesk Fusion 360 to your device from here.
 It is a cloud based program.
 Your designs can be accessed from any computer with the program.

 - Pause frequently and repeat tasks until you get them right.
-If it's your style, write notes.
+Write notes on things you want to remember.
 This tutorial covers:

 - Create Sketch, Line tool, Constraints, Sketch Plain/Palette, Dimensions, Marking Menu commands, Sketch Toolbox, Press/Pull